Azure/ARM-private-deployment/README.md

 ### Create a Service Connection

-This implementation will require a Service Connection in Azure Devops to authenticate with Azure to deploy the resources.
+This implementation will require a Service Connection in Azure DevOps to authenticate with Azure to deploy the resources.
 If a suitable Service Connection is not available please create one using the steps documented [here](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/service-endpoints?view=azure-devops&tabs=yaml#create-a-service-connection).

 ### Set up the pipeline

-1. In your Azure Devops organization, navigate to **Pipelines** and select **New pipeline**.
+1. In your Azure DevOps organization, navigate to **Pipelines** and select **New pipeline**.

 ![New Pipeline](/images/new_pipeline.png)